WHAT IS THE ROLE OF THE LOUISIANA

 MANY CASES DOES THE SUPREME COURT HANDLE EACH

-and direct appeals.
-These cases are handled in weekly
+writ applications and direct appeals.
+These cases are handled in weekly conferences while the court is in session.

 IS THE DIFFERENCE BETWEEN THE U.S. SUPREME COURT